My Precious

 Because the body seemed designed to shoot best the vertical format, it was ideal to shoot covers because space for a magazine logo could be predetermined.
 The bright parallax lines assured positioning.
 When I was younger, it was not difficult to convert to the horizontal angle, but turning the handle, it is now difficult to stabilize.
 But even that is a minor problem.
 It could always be mounted on a tripod, if need be.

-Tell a friend about this submission!
+Tell a friend about this story!

 1. or